Privacy Policy

 The personal information that we may request might include your name, your age, gender, location and/or country information, and possibly other information, as well as credit card or other financial information needed to process donations or event fees.
 We may also ask you if you are a UK taxpayer so that we can claim Gift Aid (please rest assured that we do not collect information about your actual tax payments, just whether you are a taxpayer).
 We will never request personal information about your health or the health of your family members or friends unless we inform you how that information will be used and receive your express consent for such use i.e. for a case study story.

-If you have provided your consent, by responding to a mailing to allow South London and Maudsley NHS Foundation Trust to pass your details to the Charity we will contact you to keep you up-to-date about fundraising and what’s happening across South London and Maudsley.
+If you have provided your consent, by responding to a mailing to allow South London and Maudsley NHS Foundation Trust to pass your details to the Charity, we will contact you to keep you up to date about fundraising and what’s happening across South London and Maudsley.
 Please rest assured that we do not have access to confidential patient data.
+You can withdraw your consent at any time should you wish, please unsubscribe via the email or contact us using details at the top of this page.

 How we will use your personal information